Protagoras: Biography

-Protagoras was born in Abdera, Thrace, opposite the island of Thasos (today part of the Xanthi regional unit).
+Protagoras was born in Abdera, Thrace, opposite the island of Thasos, around 490 BC.
 According to Aulus Gellius, he originally made his living as a porter, but one day he was seen by the philosopher Democritus carrying a load of small pieces of wood he had tied with a short cord.
 Democritus realized that Protagoras had tied the load together with such perfect geometric accuracy that he must be a mathematical prodigy.
 Democritus promptly took him into his own household and taught him philosophy.
 Protagoras became well known in Athens and even became a friend of Pericles.

 The dates of his life are not recorded but extrapolated from writings that have survived the ages.
 In Protagoras Plato wrote that, before a gathering of Socrates, Prodicus, and Hippias, Protagoras stated that he was old enough to be the father of any of them.
 This suggests a birth date of not later than 490 BC.
 In the Meno he is said to have died at approximately the age of 70, after 40 years as a practising Sophist.
 His death, then, may be presumed to have occurred circa 420 BC, but is not known for certain, since assumptions about it are based on an apparently fake story about his trial for asebeia (impiety) in Athens.

 Plutarch wrote that Pericles and Protagoras spent a whole day discussing an interesting point of legal responsibility, that probably involved a more philosophical question of causation: "In an athletic contest, a man had been accidentally hit and killed with a javelin.
 Was his death to be attributed to the javelin, to the man who threw it, or to the authorities responsible for the conduct of the games?"